KalpanaGoth/graph-sequence-model/README.md

 ```
 graph_sequence_model/
 │
+├── architecture/            # Architecture of the application and graph-based-model
+│
 ├── data/
+│
 │   ├── load_data.py         # Script for loading and preprocessing datasets
 │   ├── preprocess.py        # Functions for tokenization, normalization, etc.
 │   └── sample_datasets/     # Sample datasets for quick testing